HowMuchDoINeed.co logo

 • The perfect soil depth for healthy roots

-A soil calculator does the hard work for you.
-Just plug in your bed's dimensions, and you'll get an accurate volume—usually in litres, cubic metres, cubic feet, or cubic yards.
+A raised bed soil calculator does the hard maths for you.
+Plug in your dimensions and you'll get an accurate volume — in litres, cubic metres, cubic feet, or cubic yards, depending on how your supplier sells the stuff.

 How to Calculate Raised Bed Soil Volume Yourself